jzu/bac/README.md

 <br>
 `-h` gives help.
 <br>
-Arguments are key:value pairs (quotes unnecessary).
+Arguments are key:value pairs (quotes unnecessary), pairs being separated by spaces.
 <br>
 Endpoint is inferred from the service part of the method.